 Whether you're new to showing cattle or a seasoned pro, remember some key do's and don'ts.
 You can't control everything in the ring, so focus on what you can and make the most of it!

-Do’s of Showing Cattle:
+Do’s of Showing Cattle for Beginners:

 Practice Early